keykey7/gradle-spawn-plugin/README.md

     id 'ch.kk7.spawn'
 }
 ```

-### Prerequisites
-The plugin requires the native `kill` command on the system and access to the hidden pid filed of the JVM (Oracle or OpenJDK).

-### Alternatives
-There are many better alternatives to using this plugin, like the `bmuschko/gradle-cargo-plugin` if your are dealing
-with java containers.
-Or use docker images wherever possible.
-Consider spawning native processes as a last resort.

 ## Tasks
 The plugin introduces two task types to your gradle build, but doesn't add any explicit tasks itself.